Graduate jobs in consumer goods and FMCG

 - Strong communicators capable of negotiation and persuasion

 Language skills, a global outlook and a willingness to relocate could also help you get a place on a graduate scheme, as consumer goods companies seek to increase their presence in developing markets.
-Recruiters could also look for evidence of commitment to the industry and enthusiasm about their products.
+Recruiters could also look for evidence of commitment to the industry and enthusiasm about their products, and having done an internship with a consumer goods employer could be an advantage.
 Extracurricular activities and work experience will help you to demonstrate that you have relevant skills.
-You'll also need to research both the employer you are targeting and the competition - and make sure you don’t muddle up their flagship products!
+You'll also need to research both the employer you are targeting and the competition – and make sure you don’t muddle up their flagship products!